Chapter 15

 13 … Mordecai reminded Esther that being a Jew she will not escape Haman's decree.

-14 … Mordecai indicated to Esther that perhaps it was for this very reason that God allowed her to be chosen as King Xerxes Queen.
+14 … Mordecai indicated to Esther that perhaps it was for this very reason God allowed her to be chosen as King Xerxes’ Queen.

 16 … Esther responded by asking for all the Jews to fast for three days.
-Then after the three days she said that even though she was not summoned by the king she would take the risk and go to speak with the him.
+Then after the three days she said that even though she was not summoned by the king she would take the risk and go and try to speak with him.

-As one continues to read the account of Esther one finds that after a series of remarkable events, obviously orchestrated by God, King Xerxes had Haman put to death.
+As one continues to read the account of Esther one finds that King Xerxes allowed Ester to speak with him.
+After a series of remarkable events, obviously orchestrated by God, King Xerxes had Haman put to death.
 In addition, under the request of Queen Esther, King Xerxes had another decree written.
 In this decree the Jewish population was given permission to defend themselves and destroy their enemies.
 Thus, the Jewish population within the Persian Empire was saved.

-Does this mean that if I pray in this manner, that is accompanied by fasting, I will be guaranteed that God will answer in the manner I desire?
+Does this mean that if my prayer is accompanied by fasting, I will be guaranteed that God will answer in the manner I desire?
 Not necessarily.
 To see this let us consider,

 The Example of King David